- Home

 If you’re looking for handy tools to help you streamline your life, there are plenty of useful apps out there.

-For example, Olio is an app that connects people with surplus food to those who want to take it off their hands – saving people money, eliminating waste, and leaning into the minimalist mindset.
+For example, Olio is an app that connects people with surplus food to those looking to take it off their hands – saving people money, eliminating waste, and leaning into the minimalist mindset.
 Meanwhile, Google’s PhotoScan will help you digitise all those annoying documents, receipts, and other papers cluttering your home.

 To find out about more apps for minimalists, why not check out this article from Surf & Unwind?